 Even after so many years as a principal I never cease to be amazed at how much happens in a single school year.
 We are looking forward to this year being no exception.
-It is already an incredible year as we look forward to student accomplishments and expanding our horizons.
+We continuously look forward to student accomplishments and expanding our horizons.

 LFPA meets the high standards set forth by the Arizona Department of Education; The Arizona State Board for Charter Schools; and AdvancEd/NCA, the organization that also accredits all district schools, community colleges and public universities.